Xela3026/yabbr-docs/docs/templates/email-templates.md

 ### Merge Fields

 These are placeholders that are built into your workspace already.
 They are properties of the 'Product' you selected.
 For example, a built-in Campaign placeholder would be the opt-out link.
-A built-in Yabbr Chat placeholder would be one of your workspace's [Contact Attributes](../contacts/attributes.md).
+A built-in <BrandName/> Chat placeholder would be one of your workspace's [Contact Attributes](../contacts/attributes.md).
 Since these placeholders are already defined for the 'Product' type you selected, you will not need to specify their value when you use the template.

 ### Enable Template